wherrera10/Simpsons.jl/docs/src/index.md

     has_simpsons_paradox(df, cause, effect, factor; continuous_threshold = 5, verbose = true)

 Returns true if the DataFrame `df`'s `cause` and `effect` column data, as aggregated by `factor`, exhibits Simpson's paradox.
-Note that the `cause` and `effect` columns must be numeric in type.
 A continuous data `factor` (one with `continuous_threshold` or more discrete levels) will be grouped into a binary factor so as to avoid too many clusters.
 Prints the regression slope directions for overall data and groups if `verbose` is true.
 <br><br><br>